Sources include –The Big Book of Kiwi Trivia

 - Politicians spent almost an entire day in 1856 arguing whether support staff in Parliament should have red cuffs and collars on their uniforms, or plain black.
 Red cuffs were finally decided on so that support staff would not be 'better dressed than the Members'.

 - Wellington has a political themed pub - The Backbencher.
 The pub's conveniently placed opposite Parliament Buildings on Molesworth Street, it may be a better venue to debate trivial matters like collars and cuffs.
-The Backbencher is mentioned in the blog post Thirsty Wellington - Unusual Places for a Brew.

 - NZ invented the Old Age pension, it was introduced in 1898.